shubham-pal/ducs-chakravyuh/readme.md

 - [ ] UI colors and everything
 - [ ] documentation and instructions
 - [ ] thumbs up ki placement
+- [ ] index page is stacking old error messages. we need to remove them.

 ## Deploy time